 Due to the impact of the revaluation in the 2022-23 year, the rate percentage charged on individual properties will not be a consistent 3.5%.
 It is important to note that when a revaluation is carried out, the total rate revenue that accrues to Council remains unchanged (i.e. Council does not make any additional revenue).
 What a revaluation does however is to redistribute the rates between properties.
 Where individual property valuations increase by more than the average valuation movement throughout the municipality - a higher rate increase than the overall rate increase for the municipality will be applicable.
-Conversely, where the change in valuation is lower than the average movement - rate increases will be below the average rate increase for the entire municipality.
+Conversely, where the change in valuation is lower than the average movement - rate increases will be below the average rate increase for the entire municipality (see here for further information on how your rates are calculated).

-Waste service charges in 2023-24 will increase on average by 5.0%.
+Waste service charges in 2023-24 will increase on average by 5.6%.
 The net costs of waste management and associated services are recovered by Council through the waste management charges.